Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Engineering Part)/Linux (Derived From UNIX Family)/Free Software & OSS (Open Source Software)/Network Management/Network Management Basics.md

 `curl` is powered by `libcurl` for all transfer-related features.

+[How to trust self-signed certificate in cURL command line? | Unix & Linux]: https://unix.stackexchange.com/a/582310/541298

 ---
 GNU `Wget` is a free utility for non-interactive download of files from the Web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.